 07. Phasing & Next Steps

 This Plan is intended to be used as a framework for the establishment of the Thames River Heritage Park.
 In the section that follows, recommendations discussed in the body of the report are organized according to priority and phasing.
 For the Park to realize its full potential, many recommendations of this plan will need to be initiated and delivered by different groups.
-While the internal, core operations of the Heritage Park will be initiated by the park non-profit entity (in collaboration with various groups), larger, related projects which involve municipal and regional planning will need to be delivered by Groton, New London, the State of Connecticut, or private developers.
+While the internal, core operations (Andrei, is there any way to spell this out a little more?
+I found myself re-reading this several times.
+Maybe just add "such as"?) of the Heritage Park will be initiated by the park non-profit entity (in collaboration with various groups), larger, related projects which involve municipal and regional planning will need to be delivered by Groton, New London, the State of Connecticut, or private developers.

 In the following matrix, we have broken down recommendations into 3 phases of work.
-The first phase of 1-3 years focuses on the establishment of the park - creation of the park administrative entity, development of a communications design and marketing plan, and deployment of signage & the water shuttle.
-The second phase of 2-5 years is focused on developing the resources available through the park, including educational & thematic programming, educational collaborations, and events.
+The first phase of 1-3 years focuses on the establishment of the park - creation of the park administrative entity, development of a communications design and marketing plan, and deployment of signage and the water shuttle.
+The second phase of 2-5 years is focused on developing the resources available through the park, including educational and thematic programming, educational collaborations, and events.
 The third phase identifies long range projects.
 In all three phases, core Heritage Park activities are generally listed first, followed by recommended activities that would be carried on by outside partners, such as the aforementioned planning and development projects.